*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 You’ve got your airline tickets.
 Your Pinterest boards are loaded with “things to do in Barcelona”.
 Next up: planning!
 But where to start?
-Well, I’ve created – for you – a recommended Barcelona itinerary: 3 days in the city that I’ve called home for the past 10 years.
-Check out the routes and recommended places to eat on the MAP at the bottom of this post!
+Well, I’ve created a recommended Barcelona itinerary: 3 days in the city that I’ve called home for the past 15 years.
+Check out the routes and recommended places to eat on the map at the bottom of this post.
+Read about your 3 perfect days in Barcelona!

 OLD CITY BARCELONA: Gothic Quarter, Born, Las Ramblas, Barceloneta.
 The first day of Barcelona sightseeing seems like a lot, but a few sights take just a few minutes to see.
 You’ll cover about 7 kilometers (4.3 miles) of walking.
 If you don’t stop at all, Google tells me it will take about 1 hour and 21 minutes.
 But with breaks, it’s completely doable to complete in a day without rushing.
 Wear comfortable shoes!

 Start on Plaça Catalunya, the heart of Barcelona and head down Las Ramblas.
 This is the carnivalesque and iconic street that’s 1.2 kilometers (0.75 miles).
 If you don’t stop, it takes about 20 minutes to walk Las Ramblas from end to end.
 In the middle to your right, you’ll see La Boqueria Market the famous colorful market that gets ultra-packed.
-It opens at 8am, so you can even have breakfast here at the famous Pinotxo Bar, whose owner, Juanito, you see smiling and giving the thumbs-up all over the Internet.
-Opt for breakfast here or move on.
+It opens at 8 am, so you can even have breakfast here at the Quim de La Boqueria.

 WHERE TO HAVE BREAKFAST OR A SNACK: Pinotxo Bar for traditional Catalan breakfast (not cheap), Granja Viader for churros with a suizo (hot chocolate with real whipped cream).